-Construction equipment and loaded trailers entering the Rio Grande, as described on page 15 of the USBOR Project Description document, will likely increase sediment loads and sedimentation within the river, thereby decreasing water quality.
-Thus, the Department recommends that construction equipment and trailers avoid entering the river whenever possible or that they cross the river at times of low flow (e.g., during the fall or winter).
-Additionally, construction areas and other impervious surfaces can have significant impacts on surface waters by increasing the amount of sediment and other pollutants that are washed into surface waters, increasing the velocity and volume of water, and reducing infiltration into groundwater.
+Construction areas and other impervious surfaces can have significant impacts on surface waters by increasing the amount of sediment and other pollutants that are washed into surface waters, increasing the velocity and volume of water, and reducing infiltration into groundwater.
 Reducing the amount of impervious surfaces and phasing construction will reduce these impacts.
-To prevent pollutants from entering the Rio Grande during construction, the Department recommends developing a Storm Water Pollution Prevention Plan (SWPPP) for the Project and provides the following additional recommendations to minimize or eliminate impacts to wildlife and wildlife habitat:
+To prevent sediment and other pollutants from entering the Rio Grande, the Department recommends developing a Storm Water Pollution Prevention Plan (SWPPP) and provides the following additional recommendations to minimize or eliminate impacts to wildlife and their habitats: